TimChen1383/RenameTool/README.md

 This app is used for renaming a bunch of images in folders in a short time.

-Follow the requirement txt to install the module it need.
-(It will need PySide2 to run)
+Follow the requirements.txt to install the module it need.

+Rename.ui will need PySide2 to run.